BRPD launches crime analysis dashboard for public to see real-time trends in the city

 Despite the dashboard showing that 2023 is starting off on a positive note, there are questions about a lot of high-profile incidents that have occurred recently, like a shootout at a club last month that left more than a dozen hurt.
 So far, no arrests have been made in that case.

-"My detectives are working non-stop to try to identify the person or person responsible for that incident," Paul said.
+"My detectives are working non-stop to try to identify the person or persons responsible for that incident," Paul said.
 "They are still working now.
 That's all I can say right now.
 It's still an ongoing investigation."

 There's also the case of murdered LSU student Allie Rice and toddler Devin Page.
 Rice was shot and killed on Government Street after leaving a bar.
 Page was killed as he slept in his bed.